godbout/WooshyWindowToTheForeground/README.md

 # Why

-Aren't you annoyed when you have your fingers gently caressing your keyboard for hours but then you have one of those popups or windows that you can't reach and then you have to move your hand for like a whole second?
+Aren't you annoyed when you have your fingers gently caressing your keyboard for hours but then you have one of those popups or windows that you can't reach and then you have to move your whole hand for like a whole second?

 Alfred can switch apps but not windows within apps, nor windows without apps.
 So here you go.

 # Features